-92. As a result of VimpelCom, UBS and Lacavera's breaches of the Confidentiality Agreement, the Conspiracy was formed with the intent of harming Catalyst.

-- 93. As a result of the misconduct of the Conspirators, VimpelCom breached the Exclusivity Agreement and breached its duty of good faith during its negotiations with Catalyst.
-As a result, the Consortium was able to purchase Wind to Catalyst's detriment. - 94.
-On or about January 2016, Shaw Communications ("Shaw") acquired Mid-Bowline, the corporation formed after the Consortium's acquisition of VimpelCom's interest in Wind, for \$1.6 billion.
+- 125. 92.
+As a result of VimpelCom, UBS and Lacavera's breaches of the Confidentiality Agreement, the Exclusivity Agreement, and their duties of confidence, the Conspiracy was formed with the intent of harming Catalyst. - 126.
+93. As a result of the misconduct of the Conspirators, VimpelCom and UBS breached the Exclusivity Agreement and breached its their duty of good faith during its negotiations with Catalyst.
+As a result, the Consortium was able to purchase Wind to Catalyst's detriment. - 127.
+94. On or about January 2016, Shaw Communications ("Shaw") acquired Mid-Bowline, the corporation formed after the Consortium's acquisition of VimpelCom's interest in Wind, for \$1.6 billion.
 As a result, the Consortium received a profit of over \$750 million, thereby crystallizing Catalyst's damages as a result of the Conspirators' and VimpelCom's wrongful conduct, as described above.